Fusion-stable structures on triangulated categories: Introductions

 The stability structure on triangulated (and abelian) categories is another class of key structures.
 Originally coming from geometric invariant theory, Bridgeland introduced the triangulated version and showed that all stability conditions on a triangulated category $\D$ form a complex manifold $\Stab(\D)$.
 The motivation also comes from the study of $\Pi$-stability of D-branes from string theory with various applications, e.g. Donaldson-Thomas theory, cluster theory and Teichm\"{u}ller theory (cf. \cite{B1,B2,KQ2,QW}).

-When there is a finite group $G$ acting on an abelian/triangulated category $\C$, the $G$-equivalent (abelian/triangulated) category is well-defined but the $G$-invariant/$G$-stable one may not.
+When there is a finite group $G$ acting on an abelian/triangulated category $\C$, the $G$-equivariant (abelian/triangulated) category is well-defined, cf. \cite{Ela}, but the $G$-invariant/$G$-stable ones (as orbit categories) may not, cf. \cite{Ke0,CQ}.
 In some special cases (e.g. for acyclic quivers), this can be done via folding technique (and Frobenius morphisms/functors, cf. \cite{DD}).
 The tilting and stability structures on the folded ($G$-stable) category $\C/G$ can be naturally identified with the $G$-stable tilting and stability structures on $\C$, cf. \cite{CQ}.
-The many statements can be extended to more general cases, e.g. from simply laced ADE Dynkin case to non-simply laced BCFG cases.
+Then many statements can be extended to more general cases, e.g. from simply laced ADE Dynkin case to non-simply laced BCFG cases, cf. \Cref{thm:KQ}.

 On the other hand, fusion categories were introduced by Etingof-Nikshych-Ostrik \cite{ENO}, as a natural generalization of finite groups and their behavior over $\CC$.
-It plays an important role in the study of Hopf algebras and quantum groups \cite{EGNO} ???? more.
+It plays an important role in the study of Hopf algebras and quantum groups \cite{EGNO}.
 In the work of Heng \cite{H1}, fusion actions on abelian categories (e.g. representations of a quiver) are introduced and studied to prove a generalization of Gabriel theorem for all finite Coxeter-Dynkin (A to I) type quivers.
 Here, a fusion $\Fu$-action on a category $\C$ means that $\C$ is a $\Fu$-module category.
-A closedly related work is Duffield-Tumarkin's categorifications of non-integer quivers \cite{DT1,DT2}, where they use weighted-folding technique to categorify cluster structure of non-simply laced type quivers (in particular, type H and I).
+A closely related work is Duffield-Tumarkin's categorifications of non-integer quivers \cite{DT1,DT2}, where they use weighted-folding technique to categorify cluster structure of non-simply laced type quivers (in particular, type H and I).

 Inspired by \cite{H1,H2,DT1,DT2}, we systematically study various fusion-stable tilting/stability structures on triangulated categories.
 Besides generalizing many known results with ease, we also prove the fusion-stable deformation theorem on Bridgeland stability conditions (\Cref{thm:stab}).
 As applications, we prove the following two results.